loretor/Cloud_Project_AWS-Flutter/README.md

 Small cloud project involving the usage of AWS technologies and Flutter environment.

 ## Description
+The project consists in a cloud infrastructure that keeps data of races results, following the XML data format of [IOF](https://orienteering.sport/iof/it/data-standard-3-0/).

+The project is only a prototype for understanding the basics of AWS and Flutter.
+The AWS technologies used for the purpose are:
+- API Gateway
+- Lambda
+- DynamoDB
+- Bucket S3
-The project is divided in two part:
+The overall system is divided in two part:
 - Cloud infrastructure created using functionalities provided by AWS
 - Flutter Application for querying the cloud infrastructure